Defect-Bound Excitons in Topological Materials

+Next, we use the calculated single-particle energies and wave functions to find the defect-bound excitonic states created in the system.
+Exciton wave functions are represented as a superposition of electron-hole pairs.
+Here, we restrict the excitonic basis to transitions between the valence band and the in-gap defect state, in order to isolate the contribution of the localized defect to the excitonic properties.
+This approximation is motivated by recent experiments and \textit{ab initio} calculations showing that the low-energy optical features in defected transition-metal dichalcogenide monolayers and heterostructures are dominated by such transitions \cite{refaely2018defect,mitterreiter2021role,hotger2023spin,hernangomez2023reduced}.
+The excitonic wave functions are therefore written as

-neglecting possible excitations into the conduction band.
-Here, $\psi_{d}$ is the in-gap defect state electron wave function, $\psi_{vk}^{*}$ are a set of hole wave functions belonging to the valence band, and $A_{S,k}$ are a set of coefficients, found by solving the Bethe Salpeter equation (BSE) \cite{rohlfing1998electron,rohlfing2000electron,reining1010}, given by
+where $\psi_{d}$ is the in-gap defect state electron wave function, and $\psi_{v}^{*}$ are a set of hole wave functions belonging to the valence band.
+The set of coefficients $A_{S,v}$ are found by solving the Bethe Salpeter equation (BSE) \cite{rohlfing1998electron,rohlfing2000electron,reining1010}, given by

-Here, $A_{S}$ is a vector of $A_{S,k}$'s and $E_{S}$ is the exciton energy.
+Here, $A_{S}$ is a vector of $A_{S,v}$'s and $E_{S}$ is the exciton energy.
 The exciton Hamiltonian $H_{ex}$ contains two parts,

 The energies $E_{def}, E_v$ represent single-particle energies of the defect and valence band states, respectively.
 The interaction kernel $\Theta_{v}^{v'}$ describes the Coulomb interaction with both direct and exchange terms\cite{reining1010}